-METALS-Aluminium extends rally after LME, CME suspends Rusal metal
+METALS-Aluminium extends rally after LME, CME suspend Rusal metal

 * For the top stories in metals and other news, click or

-Additional reporting by Tom Daly in Beijing Editing by Alexandra Hudson
+Additional reporting by Tom Daly in Beijing Editing by Alexandra Hudson and Susan Fenton